CogentRedTester/mpv-file-browser/addons/addons.md

 An addon can return multiple parsers, but when they only returns one the terms are almost synonymous.
 Additionally, `method` refers to functions called using the `object:funct()` syntax, and hence have access to the self object, whereas `function` is the standard `object.funct()` syntax.

+## API Version

+The API version, shown in the title of this document, allows file-browser to ensure that addons are using the correct version of the API.
+It follows [semantic versioning](https://semver.org/) conventions of `MAJOR.MINOR.PATCH`.
+A parser sets its version string with the `version` field, as seen [below](#overview).

+Any change that breaks backwards compatability will cause the major version number to increase.
+A parser MUST have the same version number as the API, otherwise an error message will be printed and the parser will not be loaded.

+A minor version number denotes a change to the API that is backwards compatible.
+This includes additional API functions, or extra fields in tables that were previously unused.
+It may also include additional arguments to existing functions that add additional behaviour without changing the old behaviour.
+If the parser's minor version number is greater than the API_VERSION, then a warning is printed to the console.

+Patch numbers denote bug fixes, and are ignored when loading an addon.
+For this reason addon authors are allowed to leave the patch number out of their version tag and just use `MAJOR.MINOR`.

 ## Overview

 File-browser automatically loads any lua files from the `~~/script-modules/file-browser-addons` directory as modules.